SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-10-covid-tale-of-2-countries.md

 > was the season of light, it was the season of darkness, it was the spring of hope, it
 > was the winter of despair.

 I wish I knew how to make it better.
-Maybe we don't _want_ better.
+But maybe we don't _want_ better.

 ---